hadigghazi/fullstack-repo/README.md

 - Automated updates upon pushing to `frontend-repo` and `backend-repo` are under testing and refinement.

 ## Conclusion
-This setup ensures that changes in the `frontend` and `backend` repositories are propagated to the `fullstack` repository, maintaining synchronization and central configuration management.
+This setup ensures that changes in the `frontend` and `backend` repositories are automatically propagated to the `fullstack` repository, maintaining synchronization and central configuration management.
 Further refinement and testing of the automation scripts will ensure seamless updates.